-The maximum dispersal distance recorded for an acoustic-tagged razorback sucker (tag ID 145) was 20.4 km (table 8), which was an adult released in February 2017.
-Adults were captured by boat electrofishing from A10 upper, and this individual measured 518 mm TL.
-Released into A10 lower at the upper end in February, it dispersed downstream, where it was detected by the SUR at Oxbow Camp bridge (figure 11).
-SUR contact data show that this individual was not contacted by two SURs (neither the one at the C10 [Ehler's] entrance or the other at Farmer's Bridge) in the river channel between A10 lower and Oxbow Camp bridge.
-All 10 adults dispersed at least as far as C7 (McIntyre Park) backwater.
-Six dispersed as far as the SUR located in the upper end of A10 upper, even after being detected throughout C7 (McIntyre Park) and A10 lower (figure 12).
+The maximum dispersal distance recorded by an acoustic tagged razorback sucker (Tag ID 145) was 20.4 km (table 8), which was an adult released in February 2017.
+Adults were captured by boat electro-fishing from A10 upper backwater and this individual measured 518 mm TL.
+Released into A10 lower backwater at the upper end in February, it dispersed downstream where it was detected by the SUR at Oxbow Camp bridge (figure 9).
+SUR contact data show that this individual was not contacted by two SURs (one at C10 entrance and another at Farmer's Bridge) in the river channel between A10 lower and Oxbow Camp bridge.
+All ten adults dispersed at least as far as C7 backwater.
+Six dispersed as far as the SUR located in the upper end of A10 upper, even after being detected throughout C7 and A10 lower backwaters (table 8, figure 10).
 Dispersal occurred through the culvert between A10 lower and A10 upper.